Have you heard about Google’s call tracking changes to AdWords?

-If you currently use both call extensions and location extensions in your AdWords campaigns, then these changes apply to you.
+If you currently use both call extensions and location extensions in your Google AdWords campaigns, then these changes apply to you.

 From 19 January 2017, location extensions began using the same phone number from your Google My Business listing and all automated call extensions from mobile search ads use the phone number featured on your website landing pages.